ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

         yum install -y make
         ```

-    !!!
-Note
+    !!! note
-        Most of the packages above may be installable through your OSes package manager.
+        Most of the packages above may be installable through your OS's package manager.
         For example, if you have [Homebrew] on macOS you should be able to `brew install <package_name>`
         for most of these items, where `<package_name>` is, e.g., `go`.